allanmcarvalho/Upload/README.md

 	 - **width:** (at least one) New image width.
 Default: **If height is set is automatic**;
 	 - **height:** (at least one) New image height.
 Default: **If width is set is automatic**;
  - **thumbnails:** (optional) Setting to set thumbnails to be created.
 Default: **Does not have**;
+	 - **label:** (optional) Label for the folder where the thumbnail will be saved.
+When not informed, the dimensions of the image will be the name of the folder..
+Default: **Dimensions of the image**;
 	 - **width:** (at least one) Thumbnail width.
 Default: **If height is set is automatic**;
 	 - **height:** (at least one) Thumbnail height.
 Default: **If width is set is automatic**;
 	 - **watermark:** (optional) If `true` follows the default image settings (if exists).
 If `false` does not insert the watermark.
 If any setting is passed in an **array**, overwrites the default image settings.
 Default: `true`;